Bicycling & Bike-Sharing

 Dockless Bike-Sharing Systems

 Dockless bike-sharing doesn't depend on fixed docking stations for locking the systems bikes.
 Instead, bikes include a built-in locking mechanism and are tracked by GPS.
 They can be parked anywhere it's legal to park a bike.
-At least three companies have registered to operate dockless bikeshare systems in Washington DC.
+Multiple companies are operating dockless bikeshare systems in Washington DC under a pilot program.

 Bicycling, Bus, and Rail